CybercentreCanada/assemblyline4_docs/docs/installation/configuration/submission.md

 Within that profile, the members that don't have the `submission_customize` role are only able to configure the submission's classification and provide a password to the Extract service but the service selection is fixed to the services in the "Static Analysis" category along with the Extract service (which enforces `continue_after_extract: false` on all submissions under this profile).

+!!! question "What happens with service parameters that are not specified in the profile?"
+    Any service parameters that aren't declared in the profile will default to values set by system administrators.
+These can be found by navigating to the Services menu and looking at the "User Specified Parameters" within the "Parameters" tab of a service you've selected.

 What this would look like in the UI for a limited user is:
 ![Submission profile with limited customization](../images/submission_profile_limited_params.png)